mtrung/tesla-usb-drive/README.md

 - USB_DISK_IDENTIFIER: disk1
 - Cam_Partition_Size: percentage (ex: 50%) or storage size value (ex: 16g)
    - To create cam partition only, use '100%'.
-   - To create music partition only, use '0%'.
+   - To create music partition only, use '0%' or '0'.
    - To create both, use 1%-99% or an in-betweeen storage size value
 - Partitioning_Scheme: MBR or GPT.
 Optional.
 Default is MBR.